modestimpala/OdinOnDemand/README.md

 # OdinOnDemand

-OdinOnDemand (OOD) adds several forms of multimedia to Valheim that allow players to watch YouTube and direct video files on an in-game screen.
-Create your own cinema!
+OdinOnDemand (OOD) adds several forms of multimedia to Valheim that allow players to natively watch YouTube as well as direct video files on in-game screens.
-The mod also contains a boombox that can either play direct audio files, or SoundCloud links (with availability) - and all of this is multiplayer compatible and seemingly relatively low-impact.
+The mod also contains a boombox/gramophone that can play YouTube, SoundCloud links, as well as direct audio files -- additionally, all of this is multiplayer compatible and seemingly relatively low-impact.

-YouTube now works natively!
-Be sure to wipe configs.
+9.60 adds lots of stuff, be sure to check usage and the changelog!
+YouTube now works on boomboxes!

 [<img alt="Preview Video" width="256px" src="https://i.imgur.com/0BaY28I.jpg" />](https://www.youtube.com/watch?v=hePW1dueKjE)